fuzziqersoftware/newserv/README.md

 *Notes:*
 1. *newserv's implementation of this version is based on disassembly of the client executable and has never been tested.*
 2. *BB games are mostly playable, but there are still some unimplemented features (for example, some quests that use rare commands may not work).
 Please submit a GitHub issue if you find something that doesn't work.*
-3. *Support for the December 2000 prototype is somewhat incomplete and probably never will be complete.
-This version is rather unstable and seems to crash often, but it's not obvious whether it's because it's a prototype or because newserv sends data it can't handle.*
-4. *Creating a game works and battle setup behaves mostly normally, but starting a battle doesn't work.*
+3. *Creating a game works and battle setup behaves mostly normally, but starting a battle doesn't work.*

 ## Setup